Summer Research Opportunities

 The California Current Ecosystem (CCE) Long Term Ecological Research (LTER) site is an interdisciplinary group of scientists, students, and educators that is working to understand and communicate the effects of long-term climate variability on the California Current pelagic ecosystem.
 Projects involve students in meaningful ways in ongoing research programs or in research projects specifically designed for the REU program.

-The Summer Research Programs through AEP equips students with the skills to become research scholars, encourage students' pursuit of graduate study, and increase graduate school enrollment among underrepresented, low-income, and first-generation college students.
-Among the available summer programs are the McNair Program, Triton Research & Experiential Learning Scholars (TRELS) and the Summer Training Academy for Research Success (STARS).
-There are also a wide variety of scholarships that students can apply for to conduct their own research during the summer, more information can be found on the AEP website and on the website for USCD's Undergraduate Research Scholarships.
+The Undergraduate Research Hub equips students with the skills to become research scholars, encourage students' pursuit of graduate study, and increase graduate school enrollment among underrepresented, low-income, and first-generation college students.
+There are also a wide variety of scholarships that students can apply for to conduct their own research during the summer, more information can be found on the Undergraduate Research Hub website and on the website for USCD's Undergraduate Research Scholarships.
 Keep in mind that many applications have deadlines in February for summer programs and/or scholarships.

 Other Internships at Scripps Oceanography and Birch Aquarium

 Other than the REU programs, there is no formal internship/volunteer program at Scripps Oceanography for external high school or college students.
 Other internship positions in labs are up to the discretion/needs of each lab director to decide whether they take on qualified interns or volunteers.

 To inquire about becoming a volunteer research assistant at Scripps, we recommend visiting the Centers and Programs page, Labs page, and Researcher Profiles to find a field, research topic, or researcher that interests you.
 Contact information for each program, lab, or researcher is found on each corresponding page; you can reach out to them directly to see what opportunities might be available.